Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/2-functions-methods/README.md

 Can you articulate in one sentence the difference between functions and methods?
 Give it a try!

+🏆 A method is attached to an object (console in our example), while a function is free floating.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://nice-beach-0fe9e9d0f.azurestaticapps.net/quiz/10)